djunamay/confocalQuant/README.md

 ## Quickstart

-1. The `example_[...].ipynb` notebooks will help you run a couple of quick experiments on your data to find segmentation parameters that work for you with your selected Cellpose model.
+1. The `example_[...].ipynb` notebooks will help you run a couple of quick experiments on your data to find segmentation parameters that work for you with your selected Cellpose model (data for the example notebooks are available through [Figshare]().

 2. Once you have identified parameters that work for your segmentation purposes, you can update the following line of code and run that in your terminal or update the `run_jobs.sh` file to submit to a job scheduler and process multiple images in parallel.